 Whether in a large or small train station, the injuries resulting from these accidents can range from the very mild to the very serious.
 In some cases, those involved in an accident in a train station are entitled to make a train accident compensation claim.

 We have produced our guide to provide people with all the information they may need after suffering an accident in a train station, such as making a successful claim and finding the best solicitor to work with.
-If you happen to have any questions regarding train station accident claims, please contact our team today.
+If you happen to have any questions regarding train station accident claims, or would like free legal advice please contact our team today.

 Select a section